 Some children need additional support in learning how to behave appropriately.
 Behaviour is always trying to communicate an unmet need.
 Social and emotional difficulties can have a clear impact on aspects of learning for the learner and others in the class.
 We see social and emotional needs as a learning difficulty so will use individual provision for the children who need it.
 (See SEND policy)

 Complaints:

-Complaints from parents should be directed as outlined in the school's complaints procedure.
+Complaints from parents should be directed as outlined in the school's complaint procedure.

-Other supporting documents:
+Other supporting documents

+- SEND Policy

-SEND Policy Complaints Policy
+- Complaints Policy

-Acceptable use Policy Safeguarding Policy
+- Safeguarding Policy

-JIGSAW (PSHE), Computing, RE and Science curriculum documents
+- · JIGSAW

 ASHURST CE AIDED PRIMARY SCHOOL